eliott-tempez/SA-conf/README.md

 # SA-conf
-SA-conf is a program that quantifies the structural variability of a multiple target conformations (MTC) set and localizes the structural variable positions and regions of the target.
+Use SA-conf in order to quantify the structural variability of a multiple target conformations (MTC) set and localize the structural variable positions and regions of the target.
+The executables are findable in the github releases.